edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 [[Writable]]
     [[Writable.Telemetry]]
     Interval = "30s"
-    TelemetryPublishTopicPrefix  = "edgex/telemetry" # /<service-name>/<metric-name> will be added to this Publish Topic prefix
+    PublishTopicPrefix  = "edgex/telemetry" # /<service-name>/<metric-name> will be added to this Publish Topic prefix
-    Metrics = "{\"service-up\":\"false\", \"api-requests\":\"false\"}"  #all metrics will be off (or false) by default configuration
+    #available metrics listed here.
+All metrics should be listed off (or false) by default
+    service-up = false
+    api-requests = false
 ```

 !!!
 Info
     It was discussed that in future EdgeX releases, services may want separate message bus connections.
 For example one for sensor data and one for metrics telemetry data.
 This would allow the QoS and other settings of the message bus connection to be different.
 This would allow sensor data collection, for example, to be messaged with a higher QoS than that of metrics.
+As an alternate approach, we could modify go-mod-messaging to allow setting QoS per topic (and thereby avoid multiple connections).
 For the initial release of this feature, the service will use the same connection (and therefore configuration) for metrics telemetry as well as sensor data.

 #### Library Support